attilabogar/docker-eac/README.md

 Create `drives.txt`.
 The format of this file is one line per CD-ROM in a format `<drivename> <drivemapping>`.
 An example configuration file is provided as `drives.txt.example`.
-To find the drives available on your system run `ls -l /dev/disk/by-id/`
+To find the available CD-ROM drives run `ls -l /dev/disk/by-id/`

 ### eac.sh